 There is no shortage of opinion pieces on this topic, but they tend to start from a biased position.
 They also typically focus on the taste and texture without getting into the nutritional pros and cons of imitation meat.
 So, this article aims to look beyond the wonders of modern flavouring technology to consider the pros and cons on a more fundamental nutritional basis.

 To address the issue of non-plant based “meat” requires us to cover some of the “progress” made by our wizards over the past century as well as some of the warnings of the “prophets” we will touch on a number of key considerations including:

 - imitation meat and lab-grown meat!

-Hopefully once we cover off on these concepts you will be armed to make a more informed decision as to whether plant based “meat” products are right for you.
+Hopefully, once we cover these concepts you will be armed to make a more informed decision as to whether plant-based “meat” products are right for you.

 Back in the ‘Good Ole Days’